hds/hegdenu.net/content/posts/understanding-async-await-3.md

 And tells us that it isn't `Send`.

-And then points to the `.await` where we sleep as the offending await point.
+And then points to the `.await` where we yield as the offending await point.

 (rust errors are amazing!)